 - Refrigerate for at least 6 hours to allow the ingredients to chill and set.

-Orley Whip: substitute with two 284 gram tins of chilled "Reduced Cream", or simply 500 ml to 600 ml whipped full cream.
+Orley Whip: in New Zealand, substitute with two 284 gram tins of chilled "Reduced Cream", or simply 500 ml to 600 ml whipped full cream.
 Note that if you use fresh cream, the tart will not last as long in the fridge.